 The core team is based in the University of Edinburgh, Scotland and is administratively housed within the School of Health in Social Science.

-Ruth is Director of SCPHRP and a Reader in Public Health in the School of Health in Social Science, University of Edinburgh.
+Ruth is Director of SCPHRP and a Professor of Public Health in the School of Health in Social Science, University of Edinburgh.
 Ruth has been involved in many different aspects of public health research for over 20 years.
 After completing her MSc in the Department of Public Health Sciences at the University of Edinburgh, she spent over 10 years in the Cochrane Collaboration as a Review Group Co-ordinator, as a reviewer and on many of the Committees.
 She also worked at the NHS Centre for Reviews and Dissemination in York University.
 She returned to the University of Edinburgh to undertake her PhD on developing a measure of informed choice in cancer screening.
 Prior her role in SCPHRP, she was at the of Stirling University where she was Co-Director of the Centre for Population and Public Health and Lead for the Physical Activity and Diet Research Programme.
 Her methodological expertise is in systematic reviews, and developing and evaluating complex public health interventions.
 Her current research interests are broad, but has a specific interest in promoting health and wellbeing in the outdoor environment.
 She is particularly interested in undertaking research in partnership with service providers and users.
 She is currently Principal Investigator on a NIHR funded grant to evaluate 20mph speed limits in Edinburgh and Belfast.
 E: email@example.com

 Larry is a Lecturer in Applied Public Health in the School of Health in Social Sciences.
 He received his PhD in Public Health from the University of Stirling.
 He holds a master’s degree in Public Health from the University of Edinburgh and an honours degree in Biology from the University of Cape Coast, Ghana.
 He also holds a postgraduate certificate in Academic Practice from the University of Edinburgh and he is a Fellow at the Higher Education Academy.
 His methodological expertise is in systematic reviews, developing and evaluating complex public health interventions, evaluability assessment and realist evaluation.
 In line with SCPHRP’s mandate, he is interested in undertaking research in collaboration with decision makers and service users.
 His research interest is in maternal and child health.
 Larry has been involved in several research projects and he is currently Principal Investigator on a Scottish Government funded grant to evaluate the universal health visiting pathway in Scotland.
 He is a course organiser for understanding and investigation: methods for health research, which is part of the MA Health, Science and Society programme.
 Larry supervises undergraduate and postgraduate students’ dissertations as well as PhDs.
 E: firstname.lastname@example.org